-Parts of the Boston area have From the Berkshires to Cape Cod, Massachusetts is home to waterbodies offering sewer.
-Heavy rain reduces opportunities for outdoor capacity as stormwater and recreation; however, we have groundwater overwhelm the already seen far too many tragic accidental drownings occur already this year," Lt.
+"From the Berkshires to Cape Cod, Massachusetts is home to many waterbodies and coastlines offering great opportunities for outdoor recreation; however, we have already seen far too many tragic accidental drownings occur already this year," Lt.
 Gov. Karyn Polito said.

-The administration said DCR is also taking a series of steps to concern ver. support a series of steps to improve safety and discourage swimming in undesignated areas, including higher hourly Amid Friday's tropical areas, including higher hourly rainstorms, the Massachusetts lifeguard pay, new swim safety signs in multiple languages at state parks and beaches, and
+The administration said DCR is also taking a series of steps to improve safety and discourage swimming in undesignated areas, including higher hourly lifeguard pay, new swim safety signs in multiple languages at state parks and beaches, and increased outreach for the department's free swimming lessons.